De Grey Rooms

 The De Grey Rooms is a historic building in the city of York, England.
 It was built in 1841–1842 and is a Grade II* listed building.

 The building

 Construction

 The De Grey Rooms were built by public subscription at the instigation of Thomas de Grey, 2nd Earl de Grey, Commanding Officer of the Yorkshire Hussars, to provide a place for the Regiment's Annual Mess and to supplement accommodation at the Assembly Rooms.

-The building is located on the western edge of St Leonard's Place, York, England.
-It joins onto the western face of De Grey House (built 1835).
-It faces the York Art Gallery.
+The building stands on the western edge of St Leonard's Place.
+It joins onto the western face of De Grey House, built in 1835, and faces the York Art Gallery.
 During its construction, on 23 April 1842 workmen digging a drain discovered a hoard of Anglo-Saxon coins, later named the St Leonard's Place hoard.
 One of the workmen said that the hoard had been contained in a clay vessel, which was broken when a pickaxe struck it.